SvenTiigi/SwiftKit/README.md

 | `organizationName` | The organization name |
 | `organizationIdentifier` | The organization identifier |

-SwiftKit will use those values and skip the corresponding console question when running `swiftkit new`.
+SwiftKit will use those values and skip the corresponding CLI questions when running `swiftkit new`.

 ```json
 {